pluralsight/guides/draft/ruby-ruby-on-rails/token-based-authentication-with-ruby-on-rails-5-api/article.md

 > **A refresher on headers**
-  Each http request has fields known as [headers](https://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html).
-Headers can contain a wide variety of information about the request that can be helpful to the server such as the format of the request body, authorization information and other meta information (you can find all the types [here](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers)).
+  Http requests have fields known as [headers](https://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html).
+Headers can contain a wide variety of information about the request that can be helpful for the server to interpret it.
+For example, a header can contain the format of the request body, authorization information and other meta information (you can find all the types [here](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers)).
 Tokens are usually attached to the 'Authorization' header.

   Here is how the code is structured:
 ```ruby